ET-z/engg1340-119/README.md

 - Magnifying Glass → See if the next shell is live\
 - Handcuff → Skip the dealer's turn\
 - To use an item: press E/e

+### Mechanics:

+- Use the arrow keys to navigate your inventory
+- E/e -> Pick up and use an item
+- Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.
+- ESCAPE -> Pause the game

+### Controls:

+- Use the arrow keys to navigate your inventory
+- E/e -> Pick up and use an item
+- Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.
+- ESCAPE -> Pause the game

 > [!NOTE]
 > For the best experience, we recommend playing the official [soundtrack](https://www.youtube.com/watch?app=desktop&v=tZmq052Cf_Q&ab_channel=Tobythefloof) in the background!